siongui/userpages/content/articles/2015/03/13/simple-custom-responsive-grid-layout%en.rst

 Source Code for Demo (*CSS*): Use `CSS media query`_

-.. show_github_file:: siongui userpages content/code/simple-custom-responsive-grid/style.css
+.. show_github_file:: siongui userpages content/code/css/simple-custom-responsive-grid/style.css
+.. adsu:: 4

 If you prefer to use SASS_ for your CSS writing, here is the SCSS equivalent of above CSS:

-.. show_github_file:: siongui userpages content/code/simple-custom-responsive-grid/style.scss
+.. show_github_file:: siongui userpages content/code/css/simple-custom-responsive-grid/style.scss
+.. adsu:: 5

 Tested on: ``Chromium Version 41.0.2272.76 Ubuntu 14.10 (64-bit)``, ``pyScss 1.3.4``